 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $86K annually on average.
-Survey participants who have worked at Sandia National Laboratories for between five and 10 years earn $98K per year on average.
-When we consider tenure, a substantial portion of employees (28 percent) have been working for 20 years or more and make $101K annually on average.
+Those with one to four years of experience at the company can expect to make about $83K annually on average.
+Survey participants who have worked at Sandia National Laboratories for between five and 10 years earn approximately $106K per year on average.
+The largest fraction of Sandia National Laboratories people (28 percent) have been working for 20 years or more and earn around $100K annually on average.

 Certifications and Degrees